 D.J Stenting By India's Premier Vascular Surgeons

-DJ stent is the short form for double “J’ stent.
+D.J Stenting is the short form for double “J’ stent.
 It is a tiny tube that is placed within the body from the Kidney to the Urinary bladder.
 It is kept for about six weeks.
 The lower portion that is within the Urinary bladder is sort of a usual “J” whereas the upper portion is like a mirror image.
 The shape helps in retain the stent in the body.
-Double J/Ureteric Stenting is the procedure which is mostly used for treating Dural Arteriovenous Fistula
+D.J Stenting is the procedure which is mostly used for treating Dural Arteriovenous Fistula

-Upper urinary tract obstruction, infection caused by hydronephrosis, safety concerns (injury) and renal failure secondary to ureteral obstruction.
+Upper urinary tract obstruction, an infection caused by hydronephrosis, safety concerns (injury), and renal failure secondary to ureteral obstruction.

-Usually 6 weeks of placement of the DJ stent should suffice.
-Since it’s a remote body it is vital that it shouldn’t be kept for more than 3 months.
+Usually, 6 weeks of placement of the DJ stent should suffice.
+Since it’s a remote body it mustn’t be kept for more than 3 months.
 It ought to be removed before that at any cost.
 If the stents aren’t removed for a long time, it may sentence to death.
 Stones can get deposited over the stent if there is insufficient water intake and it causes encrustation.
 If they are needed for a long time, stents must be replaced once in two months.